 If you become pregnant while taking Dalacin C, tell your doctor immediately.

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Dalacin C.

 Tell all doctors, dentists and pharmacists who are treating you that you are taking Dalacin C.

 Things you must not do

-Do not use Dalacin C to treat any other medical complaints unless your doctor tells you to.
+Do not take Dalacin C to treat any other complaints unless your doctor tells you to.